fivetran/dbt_quickbooks_source/README.md

 * Models staging tables, which will be used in our transform package

 ## Models
-This package contains staging models, designed to work simultaneously with our [quickbooks modeling package](https://github.com/fivetran/dbt_quickbooks).
+This package contains staging models, designed to work simultaneously with our [QuickBooks modeling package](https://github.com/fivetran/dbt_quickbooks).
 The staging models name columns consistently across all packages:
 * Boolean fields are prefixed with `is_` or `has_`
 * Timestamps are appended with `_at`
 * ID primary keys are prefixed with the name of the table.
 For example, the account table's ID column is renamed `account_id`.